nchahare/nchahare.github.io/cv.md

 **Project: Mechanics of morphogenesis of embryonic brain development**

-- Characterized chick embryonic brain morphology through various developmental stages using confocal imaging, while also developing computational tools to analyze geometric changes.
+- Characterized chick embryonic brain morphology across developmental stages using optical clearing, confocal imaging, and 3D segmentation of the cranial neural tube.
+- Developed `spatchcocking` a 3D-to-2D morphometric framework to map curvature, tissue thickness, and mitotic activity across the cranial neural tube, revealing that the early embryonic brain expands as an active shell.
 - Investigating the relationship between molecular signaling and physical forces, such as pressure and tension, by developing techniques to control lumen pressure and alter morphogen patterning.

 ### PhD student and Postdoctoral researcher, Institute for Bioengineering of Catalonia, and UPC